In the above presentation ICNIRP (2019) refers to ICNIRP (2020).

-Note that the guidelines are the source reference.
+Note that the guidelines document in English is the source reference.

 Public Consultation - The draft of the RF Guidelines was available for review through a public consultation process opened to everybody from 11 July to 9 October 2018.
 This process is reported here.